 Residential real estate mortgage loans are designated as held for sale or held to maturity based on intent, which is determined when loans are underwritten.
-Loans originated and held for sale in the secondary market are carried at the lower of cost or fair value.
-The SBA Division loans are designated as held for sale based on intent to sell, which is determined on a quarterly basis.
+The Bank's Paycheck Protection Program Loans are designated as held for sale.
+Loans originated and held for sale in the secondary market are carried at the lower of cost or fair value with any losses recognized in non-interest income.
+SBA loans are designated as held for sale based on intent to sell, which is determined on a quarterly basis.
 The guaranteed portions of the loans are transferred to held for sale and are carried at the lower of cost or fair value.
 Realized gains and losses on sales of residential loans are determined using the specific identification method, and realized gains and losses on sales of SBA loans are determined using the allocation of participating interests sold and retained.
 Direct loan origination costs and fees related to loans held for sale are deferred upon origination and are recognized as an adjustment to the gain or loss on the date of sale.